-Some states want each person that handles food to have the certificate while other states require that only one person have it and assume that they provide training for the other employees.
-As the owner of a mobile food business it is a good idea for both you and any managers you may employee to have them even if it’s not required by your state.
+Some states want each person that handles food to have the certificate.
+At the same time, other states require that only one person have it.
+They assume that they provide training for the other employees.
+As the owner of a mobile food business it is a good idea for both you and any managers you employee to have them even if it’s not required by your state.
 This will ensure that your food truck staff is trained in safe food handling techniques.

 How Do You Get One?

 Food handling permits are given after you have taken an accredited, government approved course and passed the final exam.
 This isn’t as time consuming as it sounds; it usually only takes a day or two of class (unless you acquired it through culinary school).
 You can even take the course and exam online in most cases.
 The permit will need to be renewed regularly, this period varies from state to state.